ms-jpq/windows-in-docker-old/README.md

 ### Install

-Run the command below, and head to the noVNC at port 8080 to finish installation
+Run the command below, and head to Firefox at port 8080 to finish installation

 ```sh
 docker -it --rm \